-The error message starts out a bit cryptic, but in the details you find more information.
+The error message starts out a bit cryptic, but you find more information in the details.

 The internal error message NotEnoughCoresInRegionNoCoresInfo tells us that there is an issue with the number of available cores for the subscription in this particular region.

 So what to do now?
 The answer is that you have to create a request to increase the soft quota.
 On the Usage + quotas page, click the button Request Increase to start the wizard.